isblab/prism/README.md

 #### Example.
 PrISM on RMF files

-For RMF files, set the required parameters `resolution`, `subunit` and 'selection`.
+For RMF files, set the required parameters `resolution`, `subunit` and `selection`.
 The input here would be the directory containing the RMF files.
 In the `example\rmfs' directory, run the following:

 ```
 ~/imp-clean/build/setup_environment.sh python ../../src/main.py  --input . --output output/  --voxel_size 2 --return_spread --classes 2 --cores 16 --models 1.0 --n_breaks 50 --resolution 30